rtrlib/handbook/source/intro.rst

 RPKI-enabled routers do not store ROAs itself but only the validated content of these authorities.
-To achieve high scalability as well as limit resource utilization on BGP routers, the validation of ROAs is performed by trusted cache servers, which are deployed at the network operator site.
+To achieve high scalability as well as limit resource utilization on BGP routers, the validation of ROAs is performed by trusted RPKI cache servers, which are deployed at the network operator site.
 The RPKI-RTR protocol defines a standard mechanism to maintain exchange of the prefix origin AS relations between the cache server and routers.